Updated Jan 10, 2023

 However, Oregon offers immediate rebates, incentive programs, and tax exemptions that can make a solar system much more affordable.
 In addition, the large Federal Solar Tax Credit makes it even more financially viable.

 Besides the energy savings and lower electric bills, solar is a great way to go green and reduce your carbon footprint.
-Plus, you can use the extra electricity your solar system makes as credits to future utility bills with net metering.
+Plus, you can use your solar system’s extra electricity as credits to future utility bills with net metering.

 The Beaver State does not get much sunshine throughout the year, averaging just 159 sunny days each year.
 This means Oregon residents must get more panels to collect enough energy.
 As such, solar system costs are also a bit higher, ranging from $18,000 to $34,000, depending on size and energy requirements.